savonet/book/audio.md

 ### Sequencing

-The `sequence` operator allows a behavior which sometimes useful: it takes as argument a list of sources and plays one track from each source in order, and finally keeps on playing tracks from the last source.
+The `sequence`\indexop{sequence} operator allows a behavior which sometimes useful: it takes as argument a list of sources and plays one track from each source in order, and finally keeps on playing tracks from the last source.
 This means that